pjb7687/single/README.md

 Prerequisites
 ---
 1. All required device drivers (EMCCD, counterboards, Z-axis stages, etc.).
-2. NI Visa with Visual Studio Examples.
-To install it properly, you should *customize* your setup and ensure to install *Development Support*-*Examples*.
+2. NI VISA with Visual Studio Examples.
+To install it properly, you should *customize* your setup and ensure to install *Development Support*-*.Net Framework xxx Lauguages Support*-*Examples*.
 It installs not only examples but also required .Net DLLs.
+3. NI DAQmx with Visual Studio Examples.
+To install it properly, you should *customize* your setup and ensure to install *Development Support*-*.Net Framework xxx Lauguages Support*-*Examples*.
+It installs not only examples but also required .Net DLLs.
-3. DotNet framework.
+4. DotNet framework.
 If you have Visual Studio, then you can skip it.

 License
 ---